 Yes, you can.
 Please adjust to low suction levels on your vacuum cleaner.
 Avoid using heavy-beater brushes or abrasive vacuum attachments as they can wear down the rug cover fast.

 Ruggable recommends not to use a robot vacuum like a Roomba, but I actually tried and did not find any significant drop in cleaning efficiency relative to most carpeted flooring.
-The only thing your autonomous robotic vacuum cleaners may have struggled with is when your rug is all black, a common problem found in all robot vacuum.
+The only thing your autonomous robotic vacuum cleaners may have struggled with is when your rug is all black, a common problem found in all robot vacuums.

 How to Wash Ruggable?